 The effective date of withdrawal is the date that written notice of withdrawal is received by the Registrar's Office.
-Withdrawal forms are available from site coordinators, the Student Affairs and the Act 101 offices.
+Withdrawal forms are available from center coordinators, and the Student Affairs office.

 In the event a full-time student is requested to withdraw from the College for scholastic or disciplinary reasons or if a part-time student similarly is requested to withdraw from a course or courses, the standard refund policy applies.
 The effective date of withdrawal is the date of written notice to the student signed by the Registrar.